 Tracy Chou is an entrepreneur, software engineer, and diversity advocate.
 She is currently founder and CEO of Block Party, working to solve abuse and harassment online.

 From 2011 to 2016 Tracy was a software engineer and tech lead at Pinterest, with roles on home feed and recommendations, ads products, web, infrastructure, API, email, and growth.
 Before Pinterest, she worked at Quora, also as an early engineer there.
 During the Obama administration she was on reserve with the U.S. Digital Service as a technical consultant.

-Alongside her engineering career, Tracy is most well-known for her tech diversity activism.
+Tracy is most well-known for her tech diversity activism.
 In 2013, she helped to kick off the wave of tech company diversity data disclosures with a Medium post titled “Where are the numbers?” and a Github repository collecting data on women in engineering.
 In 2016, Tracy co-founded the non-profit Project Include, which works with tech startups on diversity and inclusion towards a mission of giving everyone a fair chance to succeed in tech.
-In 2018, Tracy co-founded the social movement #MovingForward, which works with venture capital firms to establish and publish anti-harassment policies.
+In 2018, Tracy co-founded the non-profit #MovingForward, which works with venture capital firms to establish and publish anti-harassment policies.

 For her advocacy and activism work, Tracy has appeared on the covers of The Atlantic, WIRED, and MIT Technology Review; been named Forbes Tech 30 under 30, MIT Technology Review 35 Innovators under 35, and Fast Company Most Creative People in Business; and been profiled in Vogue, ELLE, and other media outlets.